-Such a high return is accompanied by a relatively high risk, but unlike other comparable equity investments, a property crowdfunding investment offers downside protection through the underlying physical asset.
+Such a high return is accompanied by a relatively high risk, but unlike other comparable equity investments, a property crowdfunding investment offers an element of downside protection through the underlying physical asset.

-If the project does not go according to plan and your investment was to lose value, the underlying asset will avoid your investment losing all of its value.
+If the project does not go according to plan and your investment was to lose value, the underlying asset may avoid your investment losing all of its value.

 Learn more about integrating property investments into your portfolio